 13. Let the User be in Control

-If you are experiencing regular unsubscription from your subscribers, that doesn’t mean your emails are not working.
+If you are experiencing regular Unsubscribes from your subscribers, that doesn’t mean your communications are not working.
 After all, the subscribers are interested in the topic.
 They signed up for the newsletter to remain updated about the subject.
 So, why are they unsubscribing now?

 The most viable reason is they are finding it hard to keep up with the emails.
-Thanks to the active anti-spams measures taken by email service providers, general users are more encouraged to filter their inbox.
+Thanks to the active anti-spam measures taken by mail service providers, general users are more encouraged to filter their inbox.
 Your main priority should be to enter their priority list.